LumenPallidium/neural-file-sorter/README.md

-# Autoencoder-based File Sorter
+# Neural File Sorter

 ## Introduction

-This is a PyTorch implementation of an autoencoder-based file sorter.
-The eventual goal of this is to have autoencoders that can be used to sort and classify both image and audio data, after being trained on a sufficient use case.
+This is a PyTorch implementation of a file sorter that uses neural networks to sort images based on perceptual similarity.
+The eventual goal of this is to have networks that can be used to sort and classify both image and audio data, after being trained on a sufficient use case.
 My intention with it is to sort a large collection of desktop backgrounds (2K+ files) based on similarity of their encodings.
 If this is is reasonably successful, I will also use it to clean up some messy datasets I have for a GAN project I'm working on.

 ## Current State